cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 A Pebble iterator with a mask may still be opened in combined point-and-range key iteration mode.
-In this case, any range keys with suffixes ≤ `maskSuffix` will be hidden form the iterator.
+In this case, any range keys with suffixes ≤ `maskSuffix` will be hidden from the iterator.
 Any point keys with suffixes contained within the bounds of range keys with suffixes ≤ `maskSuffix` and with suffixes less than one of these range keys' suffixes will also be hidden from the iterator.